RenderKit/ospray/doc/api.md

-  OSP_FB_DEPTH     euclidean distance to the camera (_not_ to the image plane), as linear 32\ bit float OSP_FB_ACCUM     accumulation buffer for progressive refinement OSP_FB_VARIANCE  for estimation of the current noise level if OSP_FB_ACCUM is also present, see [rendering] OSP_FB_NORMAL    accumulated screen-space normal of the first hit, as vec3f OSP_FB_ALBEDO    accumulated material albedo (color without illumination) at the first hit, as vec3f
+  OSP_FB_DEPTH     euclidean distance to the camera (_not_ to the image plane), as linear 32\ bit float OSP_FB_ACCUM     accumulation buffer for progressive refinement OSP_FB_VARIANCE  for estimation of the current noise level if OSP_FB_ACCUM is also present, see [rendering] OSP_FB_NORMAL    accumulated world-space normal of the first hit, as vec3f OSP_FB_ALBEDO    accumulated material albedo (color without illumination) at the first hit, as vec3f
   ---------------- -----------------------------------------------------------
   : Framebuffer channels constants (of type `OSPFrameBufferChannel`),